 At the hotel

-Spa, gym, beach, water sports, classes, crèche, kids club, free WiFi throughout.
+Spa, gym, beach, watersports, classes, kids club, free WiFi throughout.
 Every room has a flatscreen TV, DVD player, Bose WiFi music system, Nespresso machine, minibar, Bulgari bath products, air-conditioning, tea- and coffee-making kit, and black-out curtains.

 Our favourite rooms